Paradise1008/LEG/README.md

 ```python
 LEG_Explain(vgg_model, image0, filename , noise_lvl , lambda_lvl ,sampling_size, conv)
 ```
 which returns a list including the solution, lambda and noise level.
+Note that noise_lvl and lambda_lvl are designed to be array type for batching consideration.

 We also provide a customized function for visualization.
 ```python